Thinking of visiting? Use the Contact Us form to get in touch about visiting!

 ABOUT THE LAND

-The property is 54 hectares (134 acres) of rolling re-growth rainforests and more open land about 20min north-west of Nimbin, Northern N.S.W.
+Faerieland is 54 hectares (134 acres) of rolling re-growth rainforests and more open land about 20 minutes north-west of Nimbin, in Northern New South Wales.
 There are several walks on the property: one taking you along a terrace to the back paddock, another walk to the south takes you down to Hanging Rock Creek for a dip in its cool waters.
-Wallabies, goannas, bandicoots, possums and snakes, and a wide variety of small and large birds inhabit the land.
-There is a 2-bedroom house with large verandahs with marvellous views to the north & west including the Border Ranges National Park.
+Wallabies, goannas, bandicoots, possums, snakes and a wide variety of small and large birds inhabit the land.
+There is a 2-bedroom house with large verandahs with marvelous views to the north & west including the Border Ranges National Park.
 There is an old cow bales containing Thelmas Drag Boutique and a number of cabins and vans which have been converted to living spaces for the residents and visitors.
 There is also the old piggery, which is undergoing renovations to become a multipurpose space.
-We are working on a land use plan for the sanctuary, incorporating rainforest regeneration and permaculture ideals.
-These plans include more living space for both residents and visitors (some has been built), an expanded kitchen, multi function studio, bathhouse (now built and functioning), large composting toilet (now built and functioning), a sauna and meditation space,…many things.
-We have a few fruit orchards and several very productive veggie gardens and large combined chook runs/enclosed veggie gardens.
-Among some of the flora we have been blessed with are several adult avocado trees, macadamias, citrus and mulberry trees and now have an exciting sub-tropial orchard poking up through the cetaria grass.
-We have propagated enough seedlings to plant a rainforest which we have started to do, and could use more help

 Faeries have been around forever.
 For Europeans, faeries were of the old religion co-opted or chased into the woods by Christianity, becoming the little people.
 Sounds familiar?
 Many queers identify with the fictionalised faerie as well as the otherness that faerie evokes.
 In 1979 an inaugural Spiritual Conference for Radical Fairies in the Arizona desert was held, luckily attended by one of us.
 Since then faeries and their friends have been gathering in that name.
 Faeries gather together to explore the pathways leading to our spiritual essence, to find out who we are as queer people.
 Most of us grew up in nuclear families.
 The feeling of being outside the norm was for many painful and gave many of us no choice but to develop the understanding of an outsider.

 COME AND VISIT

 We are open to short and long term visits internships and woofing.
 We would like to have the chance to spend some time living together with you initially prior to offering a longer-term visit or internship.
 We are particularly open to new residents.
 This is a gradual process for the community, depending on space and resources; we are looking at growing in a gradual and organic way, not wanting to rush things.
 The best way to become a resident is to come as a visitor so we can get to know each other and take it from there.
-After visiting for a while and getting to know us and the land if you think you might want to become a resident ask us for a copy of our entry and exit document “Boarding Starship Dodgey”!
+After visiting for a while, getting to know us and the land, and think you might want to become a resident, ask us for a copy of our entry and exit document “Boarding Starship Dodgey”!

 To help cover costs we do ask for between $10 and $25 per day depending on ability to pay.
 This covers all food and the basics.
 Woofing is also available – let us know if your interested.
-As well we are open to donations to help improve the facilities of the sanctuary.
+As well, we are open to donations to help improve the facilities of the sanctuary.
 We also encourage financial support for the Top of the Garden, the legal entity that owns the property collectively.
 Supporting memberships begin at $50 a year.
 This will go towards improving the facilities.

 Please do not bring any pets to the sanctuary.
 We are a wildlife sanctuary.
 If you are travelling with your dog or cat and want to visit we can give you details of local boarding kennels.

-We are a 1 1/2hr drive inland from Byron Bay, 900km north of Sydney and 200km south ofBrisbane.
+We are a 1.5 hour drive inland from Byron Bay, 900km north of Sydney and 200km south of Brisbane.
 We can send you a map if you are driving here.
-Public transport (plane, rail & bus) information is on the net.
 If you are arriving by bus, plane or train, let us know in advance and we may be able to pick you up.
 We ask for a pick up fee to help cover petrol costs.
 The closest bus stops are, coming from the north – Murwillumbah or the south- Lismore.
 For trains its Kyogle and airports, Lismore, Ballina/Byron or Coolangatta / Gold Coast.
-We also have a facebook presence.
-Search for Ozfaeries.
+We also have a Facebook presence.
 We are happy to receive donations large and small, gifts of goods and services, to help realise our collective vision of the sanctuary.
 We are magically supported by the immediate and extended faerie community and could not exist without the generosity and faith of the faerie community and friends.